JstVex/ourmemories/README.md

 # Frontend codes for our memories app

-uploaded to vercel but still cant manage to connect backend api to here (!must fix)
+frontend react codes connected to the backend api ^^

 # Getting Started with Create React App